Sanderkk/CustomerDrivenProject/README.md

 ### Commit message structure
 The commit message should follow this message structure:
-- ISSUEID (FFD-ID): commit message
+- branchtype: commit message

 Commit message should describe what the code does, and not what you have done.
-The issue id is the backlog id from Jira (FFD-ID).

 ### How to merge a branch into dev